BreakellrZ/e-commerce/README.md

 13. In the edit bucket policy window, copy the bucket ARN displayed and then click ‘policy generator’.

-14. In the policy generator set the following:
+14. Set the following In the policy generator:

-In Select Policy Type:
+Select Policy Type:

 Select type of policy: S3 bucket policy
 In Add Statement(s):